 During this transition, there will be two types of GPS data:

-Tracks and service points (NEW): These are the new and improved files.
+Tracks and service points (enhanced): These are the new and enhanced files.
 The tracks are high resolution navigational paths following Adventure Cycling Routes that will display as a line on your device.
 When GPS is turned on, an indicator will show your location in relation to that line.
 The service points for these new files have been reformatted for easier use, and now contain additional contact information.
 They still feature the same services that are close to the route and listed on the physical maps.
 The new files are available for a growing list of routes, including:

 Bicycle Route 66

 Tracks and service points (limited): These are an improved version of the legacy files.
 The tracks still represent Adventure Cycling Routes, but are mostly only anchored at turns and some significant bends along the route without a line following the intended roads.
 The service points have not yet been updated to the enhanced format though they have been simplified to make them easier to use.
 These are available for the remaining routes that have not been converted to the new enhanced format yet:

 Adirondack Park Loop